-- Ain't No Rule: When a player is eliminated, the player who deal the hit by him/herself or by his/her Shinobi takes all eliminated player's money, but Ain't No Rule stating that you cannot share it with other players if your hit is pulled out by a effort of teaming up with other player - This has been actually done in Episode 4, before it was subsequently legalized.
+- Ain't No Rule: When a player is eliminated, the player who dealt the hit by him/herself or by his/her Shinobi takes all of the eliminated player's money, but there's no rule stating that you cannot share it with other players if your hit is pulled out by a effort of teaming up with other player; This has been actually done in Episode 4, before it was subsequently legalized.

-- Capturethe Flag: A mechanism of mission used in episode 3, which a number of levers were put once pulled down all Shinobis will be automatically deactivated.
-The episode 4 this was integrated with team battle, which only targets the own team's Shinobis.
+- Capture the Flag: A mechanism of a mission used in episode 3.
+It involves a predetermined number of levers which, once pulled down, instantly deactivated all Shinobis in play.
+In Episode 4, this was integrated with a team battle, which only targets the own team's Shinobis.

-- Cast From Money: Players can strengthen themselves in many facilities - but all cost money, which means, reduce the amount grand prize.
-Usually the game started with grand prize of 5~6 million yen, but will drop drastically as game progresses, which usually ended in only 1 to 2 million at last.
+- Cast from Money: Players can strengthen themselves in many facilities... but all of them cost money, reducing the amount grand prize.
+Usually, the game starts with a grand prize of 5~6 million yen, but will drop drastically as game progresses, which usually ended in only 1 to 2 million at last.

-- Didn't See That Coming: In episode 5, Fujimoto see a event booth, claimed with entry fee of 50,000 yen, players can take on Red Crow in the arena for a Shinobi.
-Thinking against a Red Crow is no big deal, Fujimoto paid for it and being lead to the arena.
-It turned out he had to be taking against 3 Crows, each equipped with a bullet gun - a weapon already proven too strong in Episode 2.
-As expected, he was knocked out by them in 5 seconds and realized it was nothing but a tap taking his 50,000 yen away.
+- Didn't See That Coming: In episode 5, Fujimoto saw a event booth, with entry fee of 50,000 yen, claiming that players can take on Red Crow in the arena for a Shinobi.
+Thinking that taking on a Red Crow is no big deal, Fujimoto paid for it and was subsequently lead to the arena... only to find out that he was up against against 3 Red Crows, each equipped with a bullet gun, a weapon already proven too strong in Episode 2.
+As expected, he was knocked out by them in 5 seconds and realized it was nothing but a trap taking his 50,000 yen away.

-- Entitled Bastard: Suzuki, which appeared since Episode 30 in Tousouchuu and nearly screwed up a mission due to his bailout in his first game, made his debut in Episode 5 playing as his usual style.
+- Entitled Bastard: Suzuki, a regular participant since Episode 30 in Tousouchuu infamously renowned of bailing out the game debuted in Episode 5.
 When a mission require players to scan for barcode in other player's arm to avoid sharing his/her money to others.
 He successfully tricked a player to believe he would not attack while scanning each other's barcode, but the fact was he attacked him at blank range and finished him off.
 Then when a mission that if a player pull down a lever he will get 500,000 yen while adding at most 2 eliminated players back into the game, acknowledged it won't matter if he bailout, pulled down the lever.
 At the final 10 minutes, almost the limit that a bailout can be called, as every audience anticipated, he called for bailout.
 However, remaining 3 player would team up and eliminated him before bailout timer run out.

 - A similar mission appeared in Episode 6 - This time a picture of 3 players are required to be taken into 1 photo to avoid weapon seizure.
 3 players agreed to take photo each other, but when 2 of them are on the move, Suzuki was on the path, trying to pull the trick out convincing them to take photo with him.
 But when third player arrive at the spot too, the original 3 decided Suzuki was not trustable and drive him away, resulting his weapon seizure - and the ultimate failure of that game.